mysql/mysql-connector-nodejs/tut/Getting_Started.md

 the following operation will only be sent to the server after we processed the response from the previous operation (no pipelining).
 A future version of the connector may provide "batches".
-Additionally, one has to be careful to put the "return" statements in, else errors will be lost, again.
+Additionally, one has to be careful to put the `return` statements in, else errors will be lost, again.